-* TheEndIsNigh: A secondary character in the novel is a defrocked priest who's eagerly awaiting the turn of the millennium, which he assumes will bring the end of the world.
+* TheEndIsNigh: A secondary character is Peter, a defrocked priest-turned-hermit who's eagerly awaiting the turn of the millennium, which he assumes will bring the end of the world.

 * FutureFoodIsArtificial: Soylent steaks made of soy and lentils are an expensive item.